 The following is a suggestion for completing this program in three years.
 The actual time needed to complete the program will vary according to each student's individual needs.

-First Sem ester 6-14 Credits
+First Semester 6-14 Credits

 Pre-College courses as needed 0-8

 ECE 104 Introduction to Early Childhood Ed

-HIS 113 Western Civilization to 1500 OR

-HIS 114 Western Civilization Since 1500 3
+HIS History (see footnote 6)